-If you live anywhere near the Northeast you can relate to this: freezing cold weather in May always seems to throw us North East people for a huge loop and we talk about it nonstop.
+If you live anywhere near the Northeast you can relate to this: freezing cold weather in May always seems to throw us Northerners for a huge loop, and we talk about it nonstop.
 On the weather channels, the radio, to each other.
-Nonetheless, this is how spring goes down every year and it’s not about to change.
+Nonetheless, this is how spring goes for us every year, and it’s not about to change.
 A couple of great days, followed by a string of cold and rainy.

 This is a great, simple soup for when the weather says you are not totally done with soup and one of your kids says “What?
 Soup again?”.
 The best news: it literally all came from my pantry.When you stock your pantry with just the right ingredients soups like this become so easy to whip up.
-I typically have carrots, onions and celery to make a stock or a soup, homemade chicken stock is always on hand in my freezer (I make that every couple of weeks), my pantry is always supplied with a few cans of beans and tomatoes and my freezer always has a bag of frozen greens for smoothies or soups.
+I typically have carrots, onions and celery to make a stock or a soup, homemade chicken stock is always on hand in my freezer (I make that every couple of weeks), my pantry is always supplied with a few cans of beans and tomatoes and my freezer always has a bag of frozen kale or spinach tucked away.

 2 tablespoons extra virgin olive oil

 6 cups low sodium chicken stock, preferably homemade

 1 32–ounce can cannellini beans, drained and rinsed well

 1 small bunch fresh parsley, chopped fine